-Are pigs profitable?
-Yes, they sure are!
-Pigs in the U. S. can generate a profit of around $300- $400 per head, depending on the quality of the animal and if sold for breeding stock or meat.
-There is a good demand for the meat both in its natural form and when it has been processed.
+Yes, pigs can be profitable!
+In the U. S., you can make around $300 – $400 per head, depending on the quality of the animal and if sold for breeding stock or meat. processed.
 Unprocessed meat can be sold for $2.50 to $3.50 per pound.

 Making a profit from anything requires balancing the costs and the revenue that can be produced from sales.
 Pigs are no exception to this principle.
 Consequently, the level of profit will depend on how the pigs are kept and how they are sold.